webdew-logo-new_v2-1-1

 Request Method: POST

 This method is used to store the record in the table.
-For example, if you have a product table, then insert values in the products table by sending the params in POST request in the route.
+For example, if you have a product table, then insert values in the products table by sending the params in a POST request in the route.

 Route Name: controllerName.edit